plenoptic-org/plenoptic/docs/user_guide/intermediate_synthesis/datasaurus/ds_hlines.md

 # set seed for reproducibility. for strict reproducibility, we'd also need to set
 # torch.use_deterministic_algorithms(True) here, but we don't need to be so strict here.
 po.set_seed(0)
+# To guarantee reproducibility for this example on the GPU, we must tell torch to use
+# deterministic algorithms.
+Note this will make things slower!
+See "Reproducibility and
+# Compatibility" in the docs for more details.
+torch.use_deterministic_algorithms(True)
 ```

 Don't discuss model, already explained in intro